markus-barta/nixfleet/+pm/backlog/P2500-streamline-unify-commands.md

 5. **Remove tooltips from compartment buttons** (or simplify to just status name)

+6. **Add deploy progress display** (moved from P2100):
+   - Currently `handleFlakeUpdateJob()` just logs to console
+   - Should show deploy progress in context bar or toast
+   - States: "Merging PR #42...", "Deploying to 3 hosts...", "Complete"

 ### Tasks

 - [ ] Add `data-description` and `data-detail` to compartment buttons